 So exercise caution, pick your opponents wisely and above all, be classy about it.
-Nobody wants to run into your account to see you fending off trolls by leveling with them.
+Nobody wants to run into your account to see you fending off trolls by levelling with them.
 Keep it to the occasional sass post, and you’re golden!

 2. Hold onto your brand persona

-Take for instance, brands like MoonPie—an entity that by itself seems like a troll, but pokes harmless fun at people.
+Take, for instance, brands like MoonPie—an entity that by itself seems like a troll, but pokes harmless fun at people.
 Their Twitter channel is nothing short of a parody account, so the gate is wide open for trolls.
 But they don’t necessarily have to shed their brand persona (of a lonely, wistful guy who’s also witty with a sharp sense of humor).
 For instance, when some critics on Twitter picked on them saying they should “stop managing a social media account”, MoonPie cheekily hinted that they were sadder, considering they were spending their weekend arguing with a marshmallow sandwich on Twitter.
-The brand neither stepped out of character, nor had to break character and say much to respond effectively.
+The brand neither stepped out of character nor had to break character and say much to respond effectively.

 3. Stand your ground